- Critical Care

 Application materials shall be submitted via the PhORCAS System.

-Can program extend beyond the 12 months of Residency Class?
+Can the program extend beyond the 12 months of Residency Class?

 Residents will not be allowed to extend the program with or without pay beyond the allotted 12 months of Resident year.

 Director, Pharmacy Operations & Clinical Support Services

 Chief Pharmacy Resident